Get Started with External Services

 - Explain the External Services feature and external services.

-- Describe the high-level workflow of an external service in this Trailhead module.
+- Describe the high-level workflow of an external service.

 Why External Services?